206TEAM/Assignment3/README.md

 A GUI application designed for users to practice pronouncing names.<br />
 Author: Lucy Chen, Eric Pedrido<br />

+### Requirements:
-Requirements: <br />
+ffmpeg<br />
 Bash shell<br />
 Linux<br />

-In order to use this application, you must first go into the directory of the jar file.<br />
-You must create a folder called "Recordings" and add all .wav audio files of the names you wish to practice.<br />
-In thie directory of the jar file, you must run the following command in the terminal<br />
-java -jar JavaFXApp.jar<br />
+### Installation:
+1) Place .jar file in desire location
+2) Create a folder called "Recordings"
+3) Place names database in "Recordings" folder
+4) Open terminal and set the working directory to where the .jar is located
+5) Type "chmod +x Assignment3.jar" to give you executable permission
+6) Type "java -jar Assignment3.jar" to run the application

+### Notes:
+Double clicking on Assignment3.jar will not open the application